-With September and October each year comes the arrival of the latest and greatest phone/s from Apple and of course that also means that there will be a new version of iOS for those of us who who be sticking with our old iPhones and iPads.
+With September and October each year comes the arrival of the latest and greatest phone/s from Apple, and of course that also means that there will be a new version of iOS for those of us who will be sticking with our old iPhones and iPads.

-Ever since moving to Japan I’ve been an Apple device user and so I thought it might be useful to jot down a few of my thoughts and opinions now that I’ve had a chance to play around with the released version on iOS 8.
+Ever since moving to Japan, I’ve been an Apple device user, and so I thought it might be useful to jot down a few of my thoughts and opinions now that I’ve had a chance to play around with the released version of iOS 8.

-Along with the third party changes to Safari Apple has also introduced third party Notification Center widgets that allow third party apps to display useful information and allow basic interactions with notifications.
-It can be extremely useful but the only caveat is that there might be so many apps vying for space in Notification Center that a policy of less is better might be worth following here.
+Along with the third-party changes to Safari, Apple has also introduced third-party Notification Centre widgets that allow third-party apps to display useful information and allow basic interactions with notifications.
+It can be extremely useful, but the only caveat is that there might be so many apps vying for space in Notification Centre that a policy of less is better might be worth following here.